-1. This World Wide Web site ‘Doctors Defence Service’ www.doctorsdefenceservice.com or ‘DDS’ is operated and owned by Trident Barristers Chambers, England, (Tel: 0161 66 33 123), a commercial legal organisation consisting of independent barristers who are regulated by the Bar Standards Board of England and Wales, UK.
+1a.
+This website ‘Doctors Defence Service’ www.doctorsdefenceservice.com, doctorsdefenceservice.com or ‘DDS’ is a ‘medical defence organisation’ operated by Trident Barristers Chambers, England, (Tel: 0161 66 33 123), a commercial legal organisation consisting of independent barristers who are regulated by the Bar Standards Board of England and Wales, UK.
+We have represented many doctors over the years.

 3. All content and functionality on the site, including text, concepts, graphics, logos, icons, and images and the selection and arrangement thereof, is the exclusive property of Trident Barristers Chambers, or its licensors and is protected by English and international copyright laws.
 All rights not expressly granted are reserved.